History of the Los Angeles Kings: Defending champions (2012–2013)

 Due to the 2012–13 NHL lockout, the 2012–13 Los Angeles Kings season began on January 19, 2013, and was shortened to 48 games.
 Due to the shortened season, teams only played teams within their own conference.
 Before the season began, the team traded Kevin Westgarth to the Carolina Hurricanes in exchange for Anthony Stewart.
 They lost their home opener to the Chicago Blackhawks and lost the next two games, only securing a single point in overtime against the Edmonton Oilers.
 Their first victory came against their Pacific Division rival Phoenix Coyotes.

 The Kings face off against the Chicago Blackhawks in their first game of the 2012–13 season.
 The season was delayed until January due to the NHL lockout.

 With Willie Mitchell out for the season and Matt Greene injured after the season opener, the Kings made some moves to improve their defense and acquire draft picks.
 They traded Andrei Loktionov to New Jersey for a 2013 draft pick and traded Simon Gagne to the Philadelphia Flyers for a conditional 2013 fourth-round pick.
 Additionally, Davis Drewiske was traded to the Montreal Canadiens in exchange for a 2013 fifth-round pick, then acquiring Keaton Ellerby from the Florida Panthers for a fifth-round pick in 2013 and acquiring Robyn Regehr from the Buffalo Sabres.
 Regehr would later sign a two-year contract extension with the Kings during the playoffs.

 The Kings finished the season as the fifth seed in the West and began the defense of the Cup on the road against the St. Louis Blues, who they swept in the 2012 playoffs.
 After losing the first two games, the Kings won four consecutive games to eliminate the Blues in six games.
 In the second round, they then played a very tough San Jose Sharks team, this time with home ice advantage.
 In the first game, Jarret Stoll suffered an injury from the Sharks' Raffi Torres, who ended up being suspended for the rest of the series.
 The Kings eventually won in seven games.
 In the Western Conference Finals, they faced the number one seed in the West and Presidents' Trophy winner, the Chicago Blackhawks.
-After dropping the first two games, the Kings won Game 3 with Jeff Carter suffering an injury from Blackhawks defenseman Duncan Keith, who was suspended for Game 4 as a result.
-After losing Game 4, the Kings battled the Blackhawks through two overtime periods in Game 5, with Patrick Kane eventually scoring the game-winning goal that won the game and the series, sending the Blackhawks to the 2013 Stanley Cup Finals and ending the Kings' season.
+After dropping the first two games, the Kings won game three with Jeff Carter suffering an injury from Blackhawks defenseman Duncan Keith, who was suspended for game four as a result.
+After losing game four, the Kings battled the Blackhawks through two overtime periods in game five, with Patrick Kane eventually scoring the game-winning goal that won the game and the series, sending the Blackhawks to the 2013 Stanley Cup Final and ending the Kings' season.